ENROLLMENT FOR FALL 2025 OPENS JULY 1

 - Daniel Gardner, president of the supply chain consultancy Trade Facilitators, Inc. and co-founder of the tech-enabled forwarder & customs broker, Trade XCelerators. -March 18

-- DHL Innovation Center virtual tour and discussion learning about Robotics and other logistics innovations
+- DHL Innovation Center virtual tour and discussion learning about Robotics and other logistics

-This school is named for Pollee and Rose Allen, two of the co- founders of Africatown.
+This school is named for Pollee and Rose Allen, two of the co-founders of Africatown.
 Africatown was established by 32 survivors of the Clotilda, the last documented slave ship to illegally bring 110 enslaved Africans to colonial America in 1860.

 The Allen family’s story is unique because their loved ones, Pollee Allen and his wife Rose were kidnapped from Africa and brought to the U.S. illegally in 1860 on The Clotilda, 53 years after Congress passed The Act Prohibiting the Importation of Slaves in 1807.
 The Allen story dives deeper into the rich culture of African communal living with the formation of Africatown, founded by Pollee, Rose and 30 other Clotilda survivors.